 Some people also prefer home teeth whitening.
 If you’re one of them, you should still consult a dentist so they can recommend an effective teeth whitening product since the market is saturated with ineffective or even dangerous over-the-counter products.
 The dentist will design a custom whitening strip based on your dental mold and give you a whitening gel.
 You have to apply the gel on the whitening strip and then wear it for a few hours every day.
 You’ll see the effects within two to three weeks.

 Is Laser Teeth Whitening the Same as Bleaching your Teeth?

 Laser teeth whitening is not the same thing as regular bleaching.
 During regular teeth bleaching, you simply apply a whitening gel or hydrogen peroxide solution on your teeth and you let it stay.
 However, this is rarely effective because your saliva inevitably interferes with the treatment and renders it almost useless.

 Laser teeth whitening, in comparison, is a procedure in which the whitening gel is applied on your teeth and then a laser light is used to activate that gel so that it works more effectively and quickly.
 That makes it far more effective than bleaching.
 Furthermore, laser whitening can go a little beyond simple surface stains to truly whiten your teeth.

 While a regular home bleaching technique may offer marginal results in two weeks, laser teeth whitening can offer far greater results within 30 minutes.

-At Richmond Dental PLLC, we examine your teeth and enamel to decide which type of teeth whitening procedure will be most useful and effective on your teeth.
+At URBN Dental Uptown , we examine your teeth and enamel to decide which type of teeth whitening procedure will be most useful and effective on your teeth.
 Once we’ve decided, we use the latest and most effective methods to whiten your teeth as fast as possible.
-For more information on the best dentist whitening treatment, please schedule an appointment.
+For more information on one of the best dentist whitening treatment, please schedule an appointment.